 - EDPROFST 214 - Assessment for Learning and Teaching

-Associate Superiser with Dr Jo Howse
+Co-Supervisor with Dr Jo Howse

 - Dada, R. (2015).
 Personalised learning: perceptions of curriculum leaders and mathematics teachers in a secondary school classroom.
-Unpublished thesis submitted in partial fulfillment for the requirements for the degree of Master of Educational Leadership and Management at Unitec Institute of Technology.
+Unpublished thesis submitted in partial fulfilment for the requirements for the degree of Master of Educational Leadership and Management at Unitec Institute of Technology.

-Associate Supervisor with Dr Beverly Clark
+Co-Supervisor with Dr Beverly Clark